laberning/openrowingmonitor/docs/Architecture.md

   Stopped --> [*]
 ```

-`Rower.js` inspects the flywheel behaviour on each impuls and translates the flywheel state into the rower's state (i.e. 'WaitingForDrive', 'Drive', 'Recovery', 'Stopped') through a finite state machine.
+`Rower.js` inspects the flywheel behaviour on each impuls and translates the flywheel state into the strokestate (i.e. 'WaitingForDrive', 'Drive', 'Recovery', 'Stopped') through a finite state machine.
 Based on the angular metrics (i.e.e drag, angular velocity, angular acceleration) it also calculates the updated associated linear metrics (i.e. linear velocity, linear distance, power, etc.).
 As most metrics can only be calculated at (specific) phase ends, it will only report the metrics it can claculate.
 Aside temporal metrics (Linear Velocity, Power, etc.) it also maintains several absolute metrics (like total moving time and total linear distance travelled).
 It only updates metrics that can be updated meaningful, and it will not resend (potentially stale) data that isn't updated.

 ### Flywheel.js